Labour Cost – Free Cost Accounting Articles

 Labour Cost

-Labour cost is the second important element of the cost of production.
-Wages, salaries and other forms of remunerations represent a major portion of the total cost of a product or service.
-The growth and profitability of the concern depend upon proper utilization of human resources or labour force which in turn needs proper accounting and control of cost.
-Thus, control of labour costs is a very significant issue from the viewpoint of management.
+It is the second important element of the cost of production.
+Wages, salaries and other forms of remuneration represent a major portion of the total cost of a product or service.
+The growth and profitability of the concern depend upon proper utilisation of human resources or labour force, which in turn needs proper accounting and control of costs.
+Thus, control of labour cost is a very significant issue from the viewpoint of management.

-If you want to learn more about this topic you can watch the below lecture.
+If you want to learn more about this topic, you can watch the lecture below.

 DIRECT AND INDIRECT LABOUR COST

-The labour cost can be classified into two types:
+The cost of labour can be classified into two types:

 (1) Direct Labour Cost